 A workflow similar to the second paper in section 1.2 will be followed.
 That is, reactions will be carried out and analysed via a high throughput platform to generate a dataset, then this dataset will be analysed and used to build ML reactivity sieves.
 This method of exploring a space comes with it three main advantages.

 Firstly, screening manually or via Ab initio calculations is not feasible.
-The number of chemical parameters to consider simultaneously and their complex interplay makes it hard for a human to predict if reagents form a complex or not.
+The number of chemical parameters to consider simultaneously and their complex interplay makes it hard for a human to predict if reagents form a metal-organic complex or not.
 Additionally, the use of robotic systems to physically capture the chemical space allows ML models to be trained on experimental data and outcompetes any ab initio explorations due to the latter’s associated computational costs7.
 Therefore, ML screening and analysis is a powerful option for chemical space exploration and understanding as its able to capture complex relations based on real world data.

 Secondly, data is gathered via a robotic platform.
 This ensures chemist experiment time is minimised, allowing them to focus on other work, especially with hundreds of reactions to carry out.
 Also, robotic platforms improve reproducibility, accuracy and standardisation of results, reducing human error and making datapoints analytically comparable and meaningful8.
 Additionally, if a small enough chemical space is to be explored the entire library can be synthesised by the robotic platform to ensure the ML algorithms have identified the global optimum.
 Therefore, acquiring data with a robot improves ML, dataset and experiment reliability.

 Thirdly, if explainable ML are implemented, this improves decision making reliability while developing the chemists chemical understanding15.
 Explainable AI are ML algorithms that have the ability to make their decision-making process more understandable to the user.
 One method of gaining insights into the model’s logic is via SHAP analysis.
 Simply put, SHAP analysis allows the chemist to understand what parameters were the most relevant for a ML model to predict reactivity.
 Due to SHAP’s game theory approach, SHAP analysis lies in local explanations but may be used for global explanations.
 Local explanations would look at the chemistry of a single reaction, while global explanations would look at the general chemical trend - both provide powerful insights of the explored chemistry.
-It’s clear that ‘exlainabilty’ cements the chemists understanding of the explored space and their trust with the model’s extrapolative abilities.
+It’s clear that ‘explainability’ cements the chemists understanding of the explored space and their trust with the model’s extrapolative abilities.
 It therefore makes sieving more robust and trustworthy as it provides a rational of how and why the filtration decision was made (i.e. allows an expert to validate the model’s decision-making reasoning).

 The high throughput experimentation coupled with ML is best suited for the task of space exploration, due to standardisation, reduced human labour, computational performance, and chemical analysis.
 Therefore, this Master thesis uses HTE with ML to help aid the search of important materials in a chemical space.